wjakob/nanobind/README.md

 long-standing performance issues:

-- C++ objects are now co-located with the Python object whenever possible (less pointer chasing compard to _pybind11_).
+- C++ objects are now co-located with the Python object whenever possible (less pointer chasing compared to _pybind11_).
 The per-instance overhead for wrapping a C++ type into a
   Python object shrinks by 2.3x. (_pybind11_: 56 bytes, _nanobind_: 24 bytes.)
 - C++ function binding information is now co-located with the Python function